amarjin6/django/README.md

 ## How to Install

 ## How to Use
+All necessary information you can find in docs folder:
 ## Tests
 This project is compatible for WIndows and Linux Os (Tested on Windows 10 PRO, Linux Manjaro(XFCE, KDE, GNOME))